 - Once the cream has reached a boil, remove from heat.

 - Put the egg yolks in a small bowl and lightly beat until it is a smooth consistency.
-Add some of the milk and sugar mixture in the yolk one cup at a time to slowly raise the temperature of the yolks.
-After about half of the milk mixture is incorporated in the yolk, add the yolks to the milk mixture, getting as much of the yolk in the pot as possible.
+Add some of the milk and sugar mixture in the yolk, one cup at a time to slowly raise the temperature of the yolks.
+After about half of the milk mixture is incorporated in the yolks, add the yolks to the milk mixture, getting as much of the yolk in the pot as possible.